garengh4/create-react-app/README.md

 Before the store gets the pure action object including the data fetched from API, somebody has to fetch the API.

 Middleware are functions that SIT between components and store's reducers; rather middleware SURROUND the store object
-- they modiify tthe dispatch function and give us a new dispatch function
+- they modify the dispatch function and give us a new dispatch function
 - the may modify the getState function of the store as well by doing side effects like logging and THEN providing the state REMINDER => a store has 3 methods `{getState, dispatch, subscribe};` middleware DECORATE the getState and dispatch functions

-MOST COMMONLY USED MIDDLEWARE => ALLOWS US TO RUN ANY CUSTOM CODE before dispatching tto actual store => called "thunk" (stands for "block of code") => available in "redux-thunk" library
+MOST COMMONLY USED MIDDLEWARE => ALLOWS US TO RUN ANY CUSTOM CODE before dispatching to actual store => called "thunk" (stands for "block of code") => available in "redux-thunk" library

 How to add a middleware to our store?
 - `createStore(ourReducer, applyMiddleware([array of all middlewares to apply to store in order]));`

 with this middleware;
-- if we dispatch a NON-FUNCTION action, it transparently goes to tthe nextt middleware or the actual store's dispatch method
+- if we dispatch a NON-FUNCTION action, it transparently goes to the next middleware or the actual store's dispatch method
-- if we dispatch a FUNCTION action, thten it runs that function inside that function it dispatches the "pure" actions to the next middleware or the actual store.
+- if we dispatch a FUNCTION action, then it runs that function inside that function it dispatches the "pure" actions to the next middleware or the actual store.